Remittitur

-In United States law, remittitur (Latin: "it is sent back") is a ruling by a judge (usually upon motion to reduce or throw out a jury verdict) lowering the amount of damages granted by a jury in a civil case.
+In United States law, remittitur (Latin: "it is sent back") is a ruling by a judge (usually following a motion to reduce or throw out a jury verdict) lowering the amount of damages granted by a jury in a civil case.
 The term is sometimes used where a judgment exceeds the amount demanded by the prevailing party, or for a reduction in awarded damages even when the amount awarded did not exceed the amount demanded but is otherwise considered excessive.
 The term originally denoted a procedural device in English common law, although it has long fallen into disuse in England and other common law jurisdictions, and it has evolved in American use to serve a different function than it originally performed in England.

 If the motion is granted, the plaintiff may either accept the reduced verdict or submit to a new trial restricted to the matter of damages.

 The term is also sometimes used in place of "remand" or a mandate—that is, moving a case from a higher court to a lower court.
 Under California law, the Court of Appeal issues a remittitur after an appeal is heard and decided.
 In contrast, the U.S. federal Courts of Appeals issue a mandate.
 In this sense, the term is also sometimes used in other common law jurisdictions such as Australia.